 Picotron AlternativesGame Development Tools and other similar apps like Picotron

 Picotron is described as 'Fantasy Workstation: a self-contained creative environment built for imaginary hardware.
 Create cute Lua apps that can be run inside Picotron as windowed userland processes, shared as cartridge files, or exported to stand-alone HTML apps' and is a game development tool in the development category.
 There are more than 25 alternatives to Picotron for a variety of platforms, including Windows, Linux, Mac, Web-based and Self-Hosted apps.
 The best Picotron alternative is Godot Engine, which is both free and Open Source.
-Other great apps like Picotron are LÖVE, TIC-80, PICO-8 and quadplay.
+Other great apps like Picotron are LÖVE, TIC-80, Mini Micro and PICO-8.

 Copy a direct link to this comment to your clipboard